 Staff plan a wide range of enriching experiences for pupils.
-Outdoor learning areas offer opportunities for exploration and hands-on activities, most pupils engage well during creative experiences such as making hearts shaped gift from local willow.
+Outdoor learning areas offer opportunities for exploration and hands-on activities, such as engaging in vocabulary-rich storytelling experiences based on the book, 'We're going on a Bear Hunt'.
 Pupils participate in a variety of activities, from creative arts to sporting events, helping them develop diverse skills and interests.
 The federation's 'Journey Days', which bring pupils together from different schools to celebrate religious and cultural festivals, further enrich their educational experience.

 Attendance is closely monitored, and leaders work with families to ensure children attend school regularly.
-Transition arrangements support pupils as they move through different stages of their education, helping them feel secure and confident in their learning journey.
+Transition arrangements support pupils as they move through different stages of their education, helping them to feel secure and confident in their learning journey.